 How do I Promote Student Modeling?

+Three-dimensional teaching and learning features a shift in focus from having students learn about science to figuring out phenomena.
+In this web seminar, we will show you how to foster modeling in your classroom.
 This is one of a series of web seminars providing teachers advice on implementing the Next Generation Science Standards (NGSS) or other three-dimensional science standards based on the Framework for K-12 Science Education.

 For more information contact email@example.com

 Underwritten by the Carnegie Corporation of New York